Assistant Head Teacher – Primary

 Whilst previous experience of working in an SEN environment would be desirable, excellent teaching skills and the right motivation, personal qualities and levels of resilience are just as important.

-Take on specific tasks related to the day to day administration and organisation of the school and the English department;
+- Take on specific tasks related to the day to day administration and organisation of the school and the Primary site;

-Support all staff in achieving the priorities and targets of the school improvement plan and monitor the progress of those which relate to English;
+- Support all staff in achieving the priorities and targets of the school improvement plan and monitor the progress of those which relate to Primary;

-Ensure that parent/carers are well informed about the curriculum, targets, children’s progress and attainment in English across the whole school.
+- Ensure that parent/carers are well informed about the curriculum, targets, children’s progress and attainment in Primary.

 A Meadowcroft Person will aspire to live our core behaviours:

-Must have experience in teaching all Key Stages
+- Must have experience in teaching Key Stage 1 or 2

 Why work for us?